Research and Clinical Trials

 This project is designed to study the relationship between physical fitness, memory and the brain.
 People with memory complaints ages 60 to 89 are encouraged to participate.
 This study involves cognitive evaluations, brain MRIs and wearing activity monitors four times over the course of 18 months.
 Subjects will be compensated for participation and receive clinically relevant results of assessments.

 Memory Enhancement Training or Yoga for Older Adults

-For those who are suffering from memory loss, concentration difficulties, or lack of energy, UCLA is conducting a 6-month research study comparing a 60 minute weekly memory enhancement training course to yoga meditation.
+For those who are suffering from memory loss, concentration difficulties, or lack of energy, UCLA is conducting a six-month research study comparing a 60-minute weekly memory enhancement training course to yoga meditation.
 If you are 55 years of age or older and not currently receiving any psychiatric treatment, you may qualify.
 Medical and psychiatric evaluations and limited physical exams are provided as a part of the study.
 Participants will undergo two functional magnetic resonance imaging (fMRI) scans.
 A complete psychiatric evaluation will be provided.
 Participants will be compensated.

 Info: (310) 794-9523 or (310) 794-4619

 Memory and Exercise Training (MET) Study

 This project is designed to study the relationship of simultaneous exercise and memory training.
 Volunteers 60 to 75 years of age, in good health and living independently are encouraged to participate.
 The study will involve memory training, memory testing and physical exercise over the course of 14 weeks.
 Subjects will be compensated for participation and receive clinically relevant results of assessments.